observablehq/framework/examples/data-loaders/docs/r.md

 <p class="tip">The file attachment name does not include the <tt>.R</tt> extension.
 We rely on Framework’s <a href="https://observablehq.com/framework/routing">routing</a> to run the appropriate data loader.

-We can now display the dataset with the clusters:
+We can now display the dataset with the assigned clusters:

 ```js
 Inputs.table(penguinKmeans)